 Fortunately the more advanced you become, and the older you become — which inevitably coincide — the greater the percentage of your practice time you will spend enjoying the fulfilling / transcendental aspects of piano practice.

-That said, one of the main challenges for most students — especially if they are young and still developing the ability to work independently — is during traditional piano practice, there is no support.
+That said, one of the main challenges for most students — especially if they are young and still developing the ability to work independently — is that during traditional piano practice, there is no support.

-There is no one beside you to guide and encourage you — to witness and praise your successes, and to help you break down seemingly insurmountable problems into small manageable pieces.
+Traditionally, when you practice, there is no one beside you to guide and encourage you — to witness and praise your successes, and to help you break down seemingly insurmountable problems into small manageable pieces.